 Temprature : 445 degrees C to 465 degrees C

-The potentially deleterious effects of hydrogen absorbed during surface preparation or HDG can usually be
+The potentially deleterious effects of hydrogen absorbed during surface preparation or HDG can usually be eliminated by

 " BAKING " the fasteners after processing.
 Baking is a low temp. heat treatment that has been shown to either extract hydrogen by effusion or cause it to migrate to trap sites, thus making it immobile.

 The key factors that influence baking effectiveness are : (i) temperature, (ii) time.
 In addition of increasing the rate of heating has also been shown to improve the effectiveness of baking.